WilhelmusLab/Segmentation_EB/README.md

 Files include:
 - Segmentation_EB.ipynb - example notebook with commented seg algorithm code
+- modis_download_short.ipynb -  example notebook showing how to quickly download modis data for the inputs to the segmentation algo
 - input
   - cloud - files for cloud mask
   - tci - images for analysis